 At some point in the story, your character will lose the wonderful thing they found, and they will become deeply depressed.
 We’re back in the hole.
 However, by the story’s conclusion the character will regain the thing they lost.
 What’s more, they will get it back permanently, and, like with Man in a Hole, they will end better than they started.

 Are you a sadist?
-Well then, do I have the plot for you!
+Well, do I have the plot for you!
 From Bad to Worse character arcs are exactly what they sound like.
 You start your character off in a terrible situation.
-Then things get gradually worse for them throughout the story.
+Then things get gradually worse for them as the story progresses.
 By the end, your protagonist has lost all hope of things ever getting better.
 Because they won’t.

 This kind of arc makes great horror stories.
-They put your readers through the wringer.
+They also put your readers through the wringer.

 Which Way is Up?